Designing the Front Cover of a Fashion Magazine

 And although currently only 2 years old, York Fashion Week has become a key date in York's events calendar.
 The 2019 event saw over 130 businesses taking part in over 60 events across the city which created a huge buzz in the city.
 A lot of planning and work went into ensuring the week was a success - and one of my favourite aspects this year was creating the printed Fashion Week Magazine that acts as an events programme but also one of our key marketing tools.

 The original concept was simple.
 Reflect that of a glossy fashion magazine.
-There would be over 7000 printed magazines which would be distributed across city and beyond in the lead up to the York Fashion Week 2019 - so it needed to feel fashionable, on trend and different to any other event literature that might be distributed.
+There would be over 7000 printed magazines which would be distributed across the city and beyond in the lead up to the York Fashion Week 2019 - so it needed to feel fashionable, on-trend and different to any other event literature that might be distributed.

 We wanted to the cover to showcase one of the highlight events, so decided on the runway show featuring work from Scott Henshall, who is the former Creative Director at Mulberry.